 If God (eternally) knows that I would freely type this post under C conditions, then it is true that I would freely type this post under C conditions (otherwise God would and could not know it).
 For the Molinist, the truth that I would freely type this post exists without any truth-maker – a determining source of the propositional truth bearer: Ron would type Molinism post under C conditions.
 (Let that sink in, that MK contemplates some truths exist without anything to make them true.)
 That is because Molinists deny that free choices are causally determined.
 By denying causal determinism in this way, Molinist are unable to “ground” the eternal truth value of counterfactual freedom.
 Nothing or nobody makes CCFs eternally true.
 Molinists deny that God determines the truth value of CCFs and they also (rightly) deny that free moral agents retroactively cause eternal truth values after having chosen in time (or in another possible world).
 Consequently, Molinists admit that God knows certain truths that they believe are neither necessary nor freely and divinely determined.
 These truths are simply there, eternally existing alongside God and his divine will, (which, as I argue here, would make such would-counterfactuals necessarily true in all feasible worlds as opposed to contingently true).
 Like eternal holiness and the eternal divine will to send the Son, CCFs are uncreated abstract entities, not unlike divine attributes or God’s good pleasure.
-Obviously, such a philosophical construct denies the historic Christian faith, by denying God alone is from everlasting and the ultimate source of all things visible and invisible.
+Obviously, such a philosophical construct denies the historic Christian faith by implicitly denying that God alone is from everlasting and the ultimate source of all things visible and invisible.
 It smacks at Dualism.